 - Be constipated from pain medicines

-- Have mild trouble with short-term memory or feel confused or “fuzzy-headed”
+- Have mild trouble with short-term memory or feel confused

-- Be tired or not have much energy
+- Feel tired or have little energy

 - Have trouble sleeping.
 You should be sleeping normally within a few months.